Smart Share Global (EM) to Release Quarterly Earnings on Friday

-Smart Share Global (NYSE:EM – Get Rating) is scheduled to release its earnings data before the market opens on Friday, March 11th.
+Smart Share Global (NYSE:EM – Get Rating) will be posting its quarterly earnings results before the market opens on Friday, March 11th.
+Individual that are interested in participating in the company’s earnings conference call can do so using this link.

-Smart Share Global (NYSE:EM – Get Rating) last released its earnings results on Tuesday, November 30th.
-The company reported ($0.04) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.01) by ($0.03).
-The business had revenue of $144.33 million during the quarter.

 Smart Share Global Company Profile (Get Rating)